 Jami-Lee Ross says that it is not the end for Advance NZ as a party as they will be continuing to do the work needed to plan and prepare for the 2023 General Elections.

-The weakness that the Advance NZ party experienced was everything being rushed and doing most things too much in a hurry — they are aiming to be more democratic, transparent and be more of a professional party that their candidates, members and supporters ‘deserve’ to have.
+The Advance NZ party’s weakness was everything being rushed and doing most things too much in a hurry — they are aiming to be more democratic, transparent and be more of a professional party that their candidates, members and supporters ‘deserve’ to have.

 On the other hand, Billy Te Kahika after being in a meeting all morning, supposably due to leaving Advance NZ says in a live stream that the meeting was for him to learn about ‘important law stuff’ and about what he and his party NZPP has to do to stand up against the ‘corrupt government’.